-The firmware of the device can be updated over cellular or Ethernet (remote or local updating):
+The device firmware can be updated over Ethernet (remote or local updating):

-- When the firmware update begins, all 4 LEDs are ON. - During the firmware update process, the LEDs will cycle in a chaser pattern. - During the firmware update process, the chaser pattern will briefly pause and resume again.
-This indicates firmware verification check has passed, and application update will begin. - After a successful update, the unit will automatically restart. - Should the update fail, all 4 LEDs will flash ON, then OFF together at 1 second intervals. - NOTE: If the firmware update fails, restart the communicator by cycling power.
+- When the firmware update begins, all LEDs are ON. - During the firmware update process, the LEDs will cycle in a chaser pattern. - During the firmware update process, the chaser pattern will briefly pause and resume again.
+This indicates firmware verification check has passed, and application update will begin. - · After a successful update, the unit will automatically restart. - Should the update fail, all LEDs will flash ON, then OFF together at 1-second intervals.

+NOTE: If the firmware update fails, restart the communicator by cycling power.
 For persistent update failures, contact your dealer.
+For UL/ULC listed installations, only local firmware updates are allowed.